2019 Canarian island council elections

-The 2019 Canarian Island Cabildo elections were held on Sunday, 26 May 2019, to elect the 11th Island Cabildos of El Hierro, Fuerteventura, Gran Canaria, La Gomera, La Palma, Lanzarote and Tenerife.
-All 157 seats in the seven Island Cabildos were up for election.
+Island council elections were held in the Canary Islands on 26 May 2019 to elect the 11th Island Councils (the cabildos insulares) of El Hierro, Fuerteventura, Gran Canaria, La Gomera, La Palma, Lanzarote and Tenerife.
+All 157 seats in the seven island councils were up for election.
+They were held concurrently with regional elections in twelve autonomous communities (including the Canary Islands) and local elections all across Spain.